mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 Options
 ~~~~~~~

+Sample
+  A sample workspace created with either ConvFit or Quasi.

+Single Input/Multiple Input
+  Choose between loading a single workspace or multiple workspaces.

+Fit Parameter
+  Either 'Width' or 'EISF' can be selected here.
+This determines whether a width or EISF parameter will be
+  fit across.

+Width/EISF
+  Next to the 'Fit Parameter' menu, will be either a 'Width' or 'EISF' menu, depending on which was selected.
+  This menu can be used to select the specific width/EISF parameter to be fit.

+Function Browser
+  This is used to decide the details of your fit including the fit type and minimizer used.
+Further options
+  are seen below.
+It is possible to un-dock this browser.

+Mini Plots
+  The top plot displays the sample data, guess and fit.
+The bottom plot displays the difference between
+  the sample data and fit.
+It is possible to un-dock these plots.

+Plot Spectrum
+  Changes the spectrum displayed in the mini plots.

+Fit Single Spectrum
+  This will Fit a single spectrum selected by the neighboring Plot Spectrum spinbox.

+Plot Current Preview
+  Plots the currently selected preview plot in a separate external window

+Plot Guess
+  This will a plot a guess of your fit based on the information selected in the Function Browser.

+Fit Spectra
+  Choose a range or discontinuous list of spectra to be fitted.

+Mask Energies
+  Energy ranges may be excluded from a fit by selecting a spectrum next to the ‘Mask Energies of Spectrum’ label
+  and then providing a comma-separated list of pairs, where each pair designates a range to exclude from the fit.

+Run
+  Runs the processing configured on the current tab.

+Plot
+  Plots the selected parameter stored in the result workspace.

+Save Result
+  Saves the result workspace in the default save directory.

 .. seealso:: Common options are detailed in the :ref:`qens-fitting-features` section.

--Sample
--  A sample workspace created with either ConvFit or Quasi.
--
--Fit Parameter
--  Either 'Width' or 'EISF' can be selected here, determining whether a width or
--  EISF parameter will be fit across.
--
--Width/EISF
--  Next to the 'Fit Parameter' menu, will be either a 'Width' or 'EISF' menu, depending on
--  which was selected.
-This menu can be used to select the specific width/EISF parameter to be fit.

  .. _qens-fitting-features:

 QENS Fitting Interfaces Features